-- Interface Font allows you to change the interface font. - Language allows you to change the interface language. - GPS Settings allows you to configure your GPS receiver. - Camera and Voice Settings allows you to configure a camera for adding photos to your project and voice recognition setting for controlling the application using voice commands. - AP Ignore List allows you to configure the list of APs to be ignored by the application.
+- Interface Font allows you to change the interface font. - Language allows you to change the interface language. - GPS Settings allows you to configure your GPS receiver. - Camera and Voice Settings allows you to configure a camera for adding photos to your project and voice recognition setting for controlling the application using voice commands. - Adapter Signal Level Correction allows you to adjust the signal strength reported by your Wi-Fi adapter. - AP Ignore List allows you to configure the list of APs to be ignored by the application.